Edwards-R/understanding_docs/human-centric-labels.md

 Attached to this is a version of the taxon concept.
 Latreille, in 1802, moved *lucorum* to the genus *Bombus*.
 As such, Latreille is the author of the current concept.

-> A note for entomologists who are wondering about *Apis lucorum*: The handling of splits and merges of parent taxon groupings are far too complex to be discussed at this point.
+> A note for entomologists who are wondering about *Apis lucorum*: The handling of splits and merges of parent taxon groupings is unnecessarily complex to be discussed at this point.
 This example picks up after Latreille's change to the organisation of Linnaeus's type.

 |Attribute|Value|
 |:--|--:|
 |Concept author|Latreille|
 |Concept year|1802|

+### Interpretation
-The latest interpretation of this concept within the area of Great Britain is by Murray et al in 2008.
+The latest interpretation of this concept of *Bombus lucorum*, within the area of Great Britain, is by Murray et al in 2008.

 |Attribute|Value|
 |:--|--:|
 |Interpretation author|Murray et al|
 |Interpretation year|2008|

+### Putting it all together
-These three components can be stacked together to provide a complete statement for the current interpretation of *Bombus lucorum* in Great Britain:
+These three components, the type, the type version, and the interpretation, can be stacked together to provide a complete statement for the current interpretation of *Bombus lucorum* in Great Britain:

 |Attribute|Value|
 |:--|--:|